Should You Move to the Suburbs?

 - Aren’t enjoying the city like you used to

-- Have researched it a lot
+- Have thoroughly researched new areas

 - Want more outdoor space